-How does insulation work in drinkware?
+How does copper insulation work in drinkware?

 To understand, you first need to remember some high school science.
 Heat is transferred in three ways: Convection, conduction and radiation.
 Copper insulated drinkware works with all three.